liuffy/Sleep-Defender/README.md

 ### Future Features

-There are many ways I could enhance the game in the future.
+Though Sleep Defender was lovingly made, it is a very simple game, and there are many ways I could enhance the game in the future.
 * Most notably, the game is currently halfway mobile compatible - the buttons on the main menu can be tapped, but the user cannot move the character with swipes yet (another solution could be to add a keypad on the screen for the user to press).
 * Another possible addition is a loading screen.
 Currently, the loading percentage is printed to the console;  this information could be easily visualized with a loader bar.
 * While the game currently tracks the level number, it does not yet track the player's score, which could easily added as a global variable that is reset when the player exits the game.